Jennie Moss, Founder & Managing Director, RETHINK EVENTS, UK

 – Beyond the burger: what new animal categories are ripe for disruption?

-Victoria Robertson, Head of Food Innovation, KFC
+Victoria Robertson, Head of Food Innovation, KFC, UK

 – How do you construct a robust supply chain that can handle the introduction of 100s of plant monocultures?